freddap/SetHzMonitor/INSTRUCTIONS.md

 2. Launch 'SetHzMonitor.exe', it will run silently in the system tray.

 3. In the system tray menu, you can choose to:
-- Open config folder
+- Edit config
-- Restart if you made changes to ProcessHzMap.cfg
+- Restart (if you made changes to 'ProcessHzMap.cfg')
 - Exit the app

-4. Hovering the icon will show the currently active refresh rate (Hz).
+4. Whenever the refresh rate updates, a notification displays the current Hz.